-If being a governor sounds like a challenge you might want to take on there are currently vacancies on Thorn Grove’s Board of Governors.
-Join us for coffee on Fri 13th November after drop off to hear more about our work or contact the school office or you can read more on the Governor’s page on TG’s website.
+If being a governor sounds like a challenge you might want to take on there are often vacancies on Thorn Grove’s Board of Governors, so please do contact the Chair of Governors, the school office or any of the other governors.
 If you’ve got time and skills to offer why not consider joining us on the board?

 To contribute to the work of the governing body in ensuring high standards of achievement for all children and young people in the school by:

 • Setting the school’s vision, ethos and strategic direction;